Data Processing and Transfer Addendum

 We process the following categories of Personal Data about you:

-• Professional Data: Company name, job title, LinkedIn URL, industry/vertical, seniority level, years of experience
+- Professional Data: Company name, job title, professional profile URL, industry/vertical, seniority level, years of experience, work history, education, professional interests, derived affiliations, and professional enrichment data

-• Marketing Data: Email open/click tracking, event RSVP behavior, sponsor opt-in status
+- Marketing Data: Email open/click tracking, event RSVP behavior, sponsor sharing objection status

-• Analytics Data: Usage patterns, feature interactions, A/B test assignments (PostHog)
+- Analytics Data: Usage patterns, feature interactions, A/B test assignments, and performance metrics

 4. International Data Transfers and Standard Contractual Clauses